IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Mathematicians have tried in vain to this day to discover some order in the sequence of prime numbers, and we have reason to believe that it is a mystery into which the human mind will never penetrate.”

+>“Whether ... there are any odd perfect numbers is a most difficult question.”

 ― <a href="https://en.wikipedia.org/wiki/Leonhard_Euler" target="_blank">Leonhard Euler</a>

+>“... a prolonged meditation on the subject has satisfied me that the existence of any one such [odd perfect number]—its escape, so to say, from the complex web of conditions which hem it in on all sides—would be little short of a miracle.”

+― <a href="https://en.wikipedia.org/wiki/James_Joseph_Sylvester" target="_blank">James Joseph Sylvester</a>

+>“Newton was the greatest genius that ever existed, and the most fortunate, for we cannot find more than once a system of the world to establish.”

+>“It took them only an instant to cut off that head [Antoine Lavoisier], but France may not produce another like it in a century.”

+― <a href="https://en.wikipedia.org/wiki/Joseph-Louis_Lagrange" target="_blank">Joseph-Louis Lagrange</a>

 >“My greatest concern was what to call it.
 I thought of calling it 'information,' but the word was overly used, so I decided to call it 'uncertainty.'
 When I discussed it with John von Neumann, he had a better idea.
 Von Neumann told me, 'You should call it entropy, for two reasons.
 In the first place your uncertainty function has been used in statistical mechanics under that name, so it already has a name.
 In the second place, and more important, no one really knows what entropy really is, so in a debate you will always have the advantage.'”